ngyngcphu/redisson-reproduce-bug/README.md

 ### The Domino Effect

 The bug just stops topology refresh.
-Your app keeps running with stale data.
-But if Redis fails over while refresh is dead, you're toast.
+My app keeps running with stale data.
+But if Redis fails over while refresh is dead -> BROKEN!!!

 ```
     +------------------+      +------------------+      +------------------+